wallarm/product-documentation/docs/2.16/admin-en/installation-guides/install-in-yandex-cloud.md

 #### Request filtering mode

-By default, the WAF node is in the status `monitoring` and does not block requests.
-To block requests, change the filtering mode within the NGINX settings by following these instructions:
+By default, the WAF node is in the status `monitoring` and searches attack signs in requests but does not block detected attacks.
+We recommend keeping the traffic flowing via the WAF node in the `monitoring` mode for several days after the WAF node deployment and only then enable the `block` mode.
+[Learn recommendations on the WAF node operation mode setup →](../../about-wallarm-waf/deployment-best-practices.md#follow-recommended-onboarding-steps)

+To change the `monitoring` mode to `block`:

 1. Open the file `/etc/nginx/conf.d/wallarm.conf`: